Severson-Group/docs.amdc.dev/source/accessories/amds/firmware/index.md

 The AMDS firmware design directly affects the operation limits of the `SYNC_ADC` signal.
 It will continue to work up to some threshold, at which point some ISRs will be missed and the performance will drop.
 However, the system will not "crash" -- it will continue to work, albeit not as well.

-The time for the trigger signal to reach the sensor card ADCs and for them to convert the analog value to digital is minimal, less than 1usec.
-The time for the sensor cards to send their data back to the AMDS mainboard processor is around 4usec.
-The latency for data transmission back to the master over the `DATAx` signals is about 6usec.
-With all delays accumulated, the total time to trigger, sample, and transmit the data is just under 11usec.
+The time for the trigger signal to reach the sensor card ADCs and for them to convert the analog value to digital is minimal, less than 1 µs.
+The time for the sensor cards to send their data back to the AMDS mainboard processor is around 4 µs.
+The latency for data transmission back to the master over the `DATAx` signals is about 6 µs.
+With all delays accumulated, the total time to trigger, sample, and transmit the data is just under 11 µs.

 This can be seen in the timing block diagram and scope capture below.